 Just what we’ve been waiting for all along: a new ‘grab and go’ style Korean diner.
-Glasgow brand Bibimbap is set to open this Spring on Hanover Street, and will offer hearty street food inspired by Seoul’s cultural heritage.
-Bibimbap Edinburgh will open in the former Pakora Bar location at 96 Hanover Street and the venue is currently undergoing refurbishment.
-The Korean-style diner will also offer sit around 20 customers at a time, while both takeaway and delivery kitchens will be available at all times.
+Glasgow brand Bibimbap opened its doors on Hanover Street, and will offer hearty street food inspired by Seoul’s cultural heritage.
+Bibimbap Edinburgh opened in the former Pakora Bar location at 96 Hanover Street and the venue is currently undergoing refurbishment.
+The Korean-style diner also can seat around 20 customers at a time, while both takeaway and delivery kitchens will be available at all times.

 The original Bibimbap is located on West Nile Street in Glasgow, opened in March 2018 and has seen immense popularity amongst weegies for its quirky style and modern Korean cuisine.
 We love the name, and apparently, the spot is named after a Korean comfort food (pronounced as ‘bee-beem-bahp’) which is a bowl of warm white rice topped with vegetables and chilli pepper paste, soy sauce, or fermented soybean paste.